General Dynamics recognizes the fundamental human dignity of all people

 Risk based due diligence is an important part of our approach to identifying, assessing, and mitigating risk.
 By taking prudent steps to understand the proposed parties and nature of proposed engagements or transactions, we strive to consider the implications of our business activities prior to entering into them.

 Human rights risks, like other risks associated with any engagement or transaction are encompassed within this well-established approach to addressing risks.
 Risks related to human rights may arise in a variety of areas associated with a particular engagement or transaction, from supply chain conduct to environmental implications of operations.
 Our due diligence accordingly is focused on particular risks rather than human rights generally.

 As context for our due diligence activities as they relate to human rights risks, the nature and location of our business opportunities mitigates or avoids certain risks.
 This changes the overall risk profile of the engagement or transaction on which we conduct due diligence and the nature of the particular risks on which we focus in that due diligence.
 For example, we have concentrated our supply chain in the United States.
 This factor has several advantages for our business, including abating concerns regarding modern slavery or child labor from most of our supply chain transactions.

 Under our risk-based approach to due diligence, the focus and extent of due diligence depends on a variety of factors, including the parties involved and the nature and circumstances of the engagement or transaction under review.
 These review efforts scale in proportion with the degree of potential risk: for example, we do not conduct customer-based due diligence for our U.S. government sales.

 Following this risk-based approach, our due diligence may focus on:

-- Identity of the party or parties involved the transaction, including potential end user of product or services
+- Identity of the party or parties involved in the transaction, including the potential end user of product or services

 - Beneficial ownership of party or parties